BM7045 - Cancer Pharmacology (2019/20)

 3. discuss how future chemotherapy might look;

-The module will be summatively assessed by the completion of a 2000 word essay on a selected relevant topic (40%), and by an end of module exam (60%) comprising short answer questions.
+The module will be summatively assessed by the completion of a 2000 word essay on a selected relevant topic (40%), and by an end of module exam (60%) comprising long answer questions.

 To pass the module students need to achieve a minimum aggregate mark of 50%.